 Two rows of wide hook-and-loop straps keep the foot locked in; no lacing is required here.
 The mesh and synthetic leather upper is pretty basic but fits well and gets the job done.

-This is one of the best lace-free walking/work shoes with a sub-$100 retail price.
+This is an excellent lace-free walking shoe within the sub-$100 price segment.
 The all-leather and comfortably-fitting upper can be fastened through the two straps and is also available in four widths, three colors, and a women’s version.

 Certain variants of the 577 are assembled in the United States.